-X Yes, the Mandate considers the Principal Adverse Impacts on sustainability factors as follows:
+X Yes, the Mandate considers the Principal Adverse Impacts on sustainability factors as follows

-ADVERSE IMPACT INDICATOR APPROACH USED FOR INTERNAL UCITS APPROACH USED FOR EXTERNAL UCITS AND ETFS TAKEN INTO ACCOUNT 1 GHG emissions (levels 1, 2 and 3) ESG rating and voting policy Periodic information and other non-financial reportings х 2 Carbon footprint ESG rating and voting policy Periodic information and other non-financial reportings Х 3 GHG emission intensity of companies benefiting from the investments ESG rating and voting policy Periodic information and other non-financial reportings Х 4 Exposure to companies active in the fossil fuel sector ESG rating, exclusion policy and voting policy Periodic information and other non-financial reportings Х 5 Share of non-renewable energy consumption and production ESG rating and voting policy Periodic information and other non-financial reportings Х 6 Energy consumption intensity by sector with a high climate impact ESG rating and voting policy Periodic information and other non-financial reportings х 7 Activities with an adverse impact on biodiversity-sensitive areas ESG rating Periodic information and other non-financial reportings Х 8 Discharges into water ESG rating Periodic information and other non-financial reportings х 9 Ratio of hazardous waste and radioactive waste ESG rating Periodic information and other non-financial reportings Х 10 Violations of the United Nations Global Compact principles and the OECD Guidelines for Multinational Enterprises Exclusion policy and voting policy Periodic information and other non-financial reportings Х 11 Absence of compliance procedures and mechanisms enabling the control and respect of the United Nations Global Compact principles and the OECD Guidelines for Multinational Enterprises Voting policy Periodic information and other non-financial reportings 12 Uncorrected remuneration gap between men and women Voting policy Periodic information and other non-financial reportings 13 Gender parity within governance bodies Voting policy Periodic information and other non-financial reportings 14 Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons or biological weapons) Exclusion policy Periodic information and other non-financial reportings Х 15 GHG intensity ESG rating Periodic information and other non-financial reportings Х 16 Investment countries experiencing violations of social standards Exclusion policy Periodic information and other non-financial reportings х
+ADVERSE IMPACT INDICATOR APPROACH USED FOR INTERNAL UCITS APPROACH USED FOR EXTERNAL UCITS TAKEN INTO CONSIDERATION 1 GHG emissions (levels 1, 2 and 3) ESG rating and voting policy Periodic information and other non-financial reporting х 2 Carbon footprint ESG rating and voting policy Periodic information and other non-financial reporting Х 3 GHG emission intensity of the companies benefiting from the investments ESG rating and voting policy Periodic information and other non-financial reporting Х 4.
+Exposure to companies active in the fossil fuel sector ESG rating, exclusion policy and voting policy Periodic information and other non-financial reporting x 5 Share of non-renewable energy consumption and production ESG rating and voting policy Periodic information and other non-financial reporting Х 6 Energy consumption intensity per sector with a high climate impact ESG rating and voting policy Periodic information and other non-financial reporting Х 7 Activities with a negative impact on sensitive areas in terms of biodiversity ESG rating Periodic information and other non-financial reporting Х 8 Discharges into water ESG rating Periodic information and other non-financial reporting Х 9 Hazardous waste and radioactive waste ratio ESG rating Periodic information and other non-financial reporting Х 10 Violations of the principles of the United Nations Global Compact and the DECD Guidelines for Multinational Enterprises Exclusion policy and voting policy Periodic information and other non-financial reporting х 11 Lack of compliance processes and mechanisms to monitor compliance with the principles of the UN Global Compact and OECD Guidelines for Multinational Enterprises Voting policy Periodic information and other non-financial reporting 12 Uncorrected pay gap between men and women Voting policy Periodic information and other non-financial reporting 13 Voting policy Periodic information and other non-financial reporting 14 Exposure to controversial weapons (anti-personnel mines, submunitions, chemical weapons or biological weapons) Exclusion policy Periodic information and other non-financial reporting Х 15 GHG emission intensity ESG rating Periodic information and other non-financial reporting Х 16 Investment countries experiencing violations of social standards Exclusion policy Periodic information and other non-financial reporting Х

-Further information on how the Principal Adverse Impacts on sustainability factors have been taken into account will be available in the Mandate's periodic reports made available to the Principal on an annual basis.
+Further information on how the Principal Adverse Impacts on sustainability factors are taken into consideration will be provided in the periodic report of the Mandate, which will be made available to the Principal on an annual basis.